peract/peract/README.md

 This is a design choice in [ARM (by James et al)](https://github.com/stepjam/ARM/blob/main/arm/c2farm/launch_utils.py#L161).
 I am guessing the keyframes get added several times because they indicate important "phase transitions" between trajectory bottlenecks, and having several copies makes them more likely to be sampled.
 See [issue6](https://github.com/peract/peract/issues/6#issuecomment-1355555980).

+#### The training is too slow and the replay pickle files take up too much space.
+What should I do about this?

+[Ishika](https://github.com/ishikasingh) found that switching from fp32 to fp16 for storing pickle files dramatically speeds-up training time and significantly reduces memory usage.
+Checkout her modifications to YARR [here](https://github.com/ishikasingh/YARR/blob/875f636d43032b883becaa2628429baf688b3c1d/yarr/replay_buffer/task_uniform_replay_buffer.py#L53).

+#### Will you release your real-robot code for data-collection and execution?

+Checkout [franka_htc_teleop.zip](https://github.com/peract/peract/files/11362196/franka_htc_teleop.zip) for real-robot code. `peract_demo_interface.py` is for collecting data, and `peract_agent_interface.py` is for executing trained models.
+See [issue18](https://github.com/peract/peract/issues/18#issuecomment-1478827887) for more details on the setup, and [issue2](https://github.com/peract/peract/issues/2) for real-world data.

 ## Docker Guide